openmpf/openmpf.github.io/docs/docs/Workflow-Manager-Architecture.md

 The **NodeController** provides host information and component service deployment status.
 It also provides an endpoint to deploy a service on a node and an endpoint to stop a service.

-For more information on nodes, please read the [Node Configuration and Status](Admin-Guide/index.html#node-configuration-and-status) section in the Admin Guide.
+For more information on nodes, please read the [Node Configuration and Status](Development-Environment-Guide/index.html#node-configuration-and-status) section in the Development Environment Guide.

 ## PipelineController